640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-This blood test checks for substances called antibodies, which are produced in response to insulin and other chemicals related to insulin.
-It is used to find out whether a person has type 1 or type 2 diabetes.
-Type 1 diabetes is more common in children and teens, and type 2 diabetes is more common in adults.
+This blood test checks for substances called antibodies.
+These are made by your body in response to insulin and other chemicals related to insulin.
+Your doctor uses this test to find out whether you have type 1 or type 2 diabetes.
+Type 1 diabetes is more common in children, teens, and young adults.
+Type 2 diabetes is the most common type of diabetes.
+It can happen at any age.

 Among the antibodies tested for are: